pavantejaswivelivela/Multifunctional-BID/README.md

 ### BIKAS

+BIKAS abbreviated as Bio-inspired Knowledge Acquisition and Simulacrum is a knowledge database developed to represent functions exhibited by biological features at their **embodiment-level** i.e. at their physical structure level.
+The function exhibited by the biological features is defined as a combination of integrated structure and structural strategy.
+Where the integrated structure here is defined as the multiscale structure.
 <figure>
     <img src="Image-2.png"
          alt="BIKAS">
     <figcaption>Abstraction of biological feature (Lotus Leaf) at its embodiment level.</figcaption>
 </figure>

+###### Publication

 ### DID and x DID